gatsbyjs/gatsby/docs/blog/2019-05-17-improvements-to-schema-customization/index.md

 Applies with `@infer` or `@infer(noDefaultResolvers: true)`.

 Type gets all inferred fields added.
-Existing fields won't automatically get resolvers (use `@addResolver` directive).
+Existing fields won't automatically get resolvers (use resolver extensions).

 ### No inferrence

 Applies with `@dontInfer` or `@dontInfer(noDefaultResolvers: true)`.

 Inferrence won't run at all.
-Existing fields won't automatically get resolvers (use @addResolver directive).
+Existing fields won't automatically get resolvers (use resolver extensions).

 ### No new fields with default resolvers (deprecated, removed in v3)